lcdcustodio/springboot_demo_prometheus/README.md

 1- Intro
 ===========================
 Monitoring an application's health and metrics helps us manage it better, notice unoptimized behavior and get closer to its performance.
-In this article, we'll cover how to monitor Spring Boot web applications.
-We will be using three projects to achieve this:
+In this Demo, we'll cover how to monitor Spring Boot web applications.
+We will be using four projects to achieve this:

 - **Spring Boot Actuator:** a sub-project of the Spring Boot Framework.
 It uses HTTP endpoints to expose health and monitoring metrics from applications
 - **Micrometer:** Exposes the metrics from our application
 - **Prometheus:** Stores our metric data
 - **Grafana:** Visualizes our data in graphs

 ## Spring Boot Actuator